UK retailers say sales rose in July, driven by furniture

-LONDON (Reuters) - British retail sales growth rose in July, driven by an upturn in furniture spending and other non-food purchases, according to figures from the British Retail Consortium (BRC) on Tuesday.
+LONDON, Aug 12 (Reuters) - British retail sales growth rose in July, driven by an upturn inf urniture spending and other non-food purchases, according to figures from the British Retail Consortium (BRC) on Tuesday.

 Total retail spending was 1.3 percent higher in July compared with the same month a year ago, the BRC said, as growth picked up from June’s comparatively weak rate of 0.6 percent.